ankit-rathi/Decision-Intelligence-Engine/chapters/02_Why_Data_Exists.md

 ---

-## Example Section — Measuring Customer Behavior in E-Commerce
+## Example — Measuring Customer Behavior in E-Commerce

 * An e-commerce company wants to understand how customers interact with its website.
 * Customers generate real-world events such as viewing products, searching for items, adding items to carts, and completing purchases.